 HWB’s role can also be seen as that of a translator: “Discussion between historians and the society is often too shallow even though historical culture has an enormous effect on our societies.
 Social discussion and disputes are not argued in the same language that researchers use.
 If the parties cannot use the same grammar and lexicon there will be no genuine dialogue.
 This gap is where HWB’s acts and filling the gap its mission”, says Juhana.

-Juhana is one of the founding members of Historians without Borders and has been a member of our board since 2015.
+Juhana is one of the founding members of Historians without Borders and was a member of the board from 2015 to 2018.